 UNITED KINGDOM : MIDDLESEX

 Montpellier Row.
 These houses were built from about 1720 by Capt John Gray (d.
 1736); a "well-mannered well-proportioned" terrace of brown and red brick with original ironwork.
 They are an early example of Georgian speculative expansion into the outlying villages around London.
-Tennyson lived for a while at Chapel House in this road (DNB).
-This house was doubtless close to the Montpelier Chapel, Twickenham (also of about 1720?) mentioned by the N&Q correspondent in 1910.
-Another noted resident was the poet and anthologist Walter de la Mare, who lived at the house at the end of the road, South End House; he died there in 1956 (Thanks to Mike Rice for this addition).
-For photos and more on Captain Gray, see the Twickenham Museum site.
+Tennyson lived for a while at Chapel House in this road (see Dictionary of National Biography).
+This house was doubtless close to the Montpelier Chapel, Twickenham (also of about 1720?) mentioned by the Notes & Queries correspondent in 1910.
+Another noted resident was the poet and anthologist Walter de la Mare, who lived at the house at the end of the road, South End House; he died there in 1956.
+For photos and more on Captain Gray, see Twickenham Museum.
 For more detail on the houses and neighbourhood, see the Victoria County History for Middlesex.

 Montpelier Rise, postcode HA9 8RQ.
 Undated as yet.